zyl18504/linux-performance-analysis/README.md

-deeper introduction of mongodb index using reveal.js
+tips for linux performance using reveal.js